JasonBenn/qa-instances-api/README.md

 ### First time:
 ```
 Install local QA instance coordinator nginx config and /etc/hosts line with ./nginx/install-local (you may need to update the nginx path for your system)
+- You may also need to disable your seminar-local setup, which also conflicts with this setup.
+On my system, `mv /usr/local/etc/nginx/sites-enabled/picasso.conf /usr/local/etc/nginx/sites-enabled/picasso.conf.backup; sudo nginx -s reload` is sufficient to get Picasso out of the way.
+Better solutions would be greatly appreciated.
 ```

 ### Every time: